In the early 80s Marilyn brought us shared ownership, a creative way

 The tax laws which apply

-to equity sharing are Federal laws, thereby making equity sharing
+to shared ownership are Federal laws, thereby making this type of co-ownership

 equity share services, Marilyn and staff are set up to provide long-distance